Who We Are and What We Believe

---We practice a progressive approach to Christianity.
-We believe that following the path and teachings of Jesus leads to an awakening of the sacredness and unity of all life.
-We seek community that that is inclusive of all people including persons of other faith backgrounds.
+--We believe that following the path of Christ is based in a living and organic relationship with God.
+We believe that scripture is meant to be taken seriously but not literally.
+We seek community that is inclusive of all people including persons of other faith backgrounds.
 We strive for peace and justice for all people through our thoughts and actions.

 350 W State St